 If you're unemployed and an injury took away future earning capacity (like if the injury left you with a weak back that prevents you from doing manual labor), you CAN still recover money for that.
 This is different than lost wages - it falls under the category of future wages.

 If you've been injured badly enough to warrant claiming for future earning capacity, you're case automatically becomes more serious in the eyes of the insurance company.
-These kinds of claims are best brought to your personal injury attorney, and you'll need to speak with one before moving forward.
-If you believe this applies to you, please don't hesitate to give my firm a call.
-We offer free, no obligation consultations.
+In these cases, we strongly suggest you contact us here at the Anderson Law Firm.
+We offer free consultations.

 Common Questions on Lost Wages